Particular/PBot/README.md

 If the package fails to update, check that:
 * the master branch has indeed been built, creating the new version
 * the build artifacts contain the NuGet package
-* the TeamCity NuGet feed is working.
-If empty, a TeamCity restart my be required.
+* the TeamCity NuGet feed is working and contains the package.
+If not, a TeamCity restart my be required.

 ### Required setup on local machine